lbouchard7/CPS1_TEAM1_LLL/index.md

 The Living Link Lab is a testbed for deploying and testing technology designed to monitor occupants, implement autonomous robots as sensors, and monitor ambient building conditions.
 This exists within the Link Lab, a pre-existing office space housing over 100 research assistants and faculty.

-Beyond the fact that ethics must always be addressed for projects relating to human subjects, systems involving artificial or intelligent systems (A/IS) must be more carefully scrutinized since this emerging field has few established ethical standards, yet a significant potential to impact human lives.
+Beyond the fact that ethics must always be addressed for projects relating to human subjects, systems involving artificial or intelligent systems (A/IS) must be more carefully scrutinized since this emerging field has few established ethical standards and a significant potential to impact human lives.

 An official, yet sparse, website for the project is maintained [here](https://living.linklab.virginia.edu/).
 More information about the Link Lab can be found [here](https://engineering.virginia.edu/link-lab-0).